"Those who cannot learn from history are doomed to repeat it."

 " ħ" does not even appear.

-- Dot products and cross products are frequently used, but never by name.
+Dot products and cross products are frequently used, but never by name.
 In specific applications, dot products are written either with cos θ or with the projection of one vector on the other, but never with both, nor is the equivalence indicated.
 The right-hand rule appears to work differently in different cases.
-No indication is given how these concepts relate to rotational invariance.